BeardScript/history-actions/README.md

 import { historyManager } from 'history-actions';

-// Get the last recorded action in the current mutation log being recorded. historyManager.getLastRecordedAction();
+// Returns the last recorded <Action> in the current <MutationLog> being recorded. historyManager.getLastRecordedAction();

-// Get an array with the actions within the mutation log being recorded. historyManager.getRecording();
+// Returns the current <MutationLog> being recorded. historyManager.getRecording();

+// The max number of undo's allowed (default: 20) historyManager.maxLogs = 25;

 ```